davide-casiraghi/ci-global-calendar/README.md

 Davide Casiraghi

 # License
-The Global Contact Improvisation Calendar is free software distributed under the terms of the [MIT license](https://opensource.org/licenses/mit-license.php).
+The Global Contact Improvisation Calendar is free software developed by Davide Casiraghi and contributors and distributed under the terms of the [MIT license](https://opensource.org/licenses/mit-license.php).